CharlesGuan/deep-reinforcement-learning-branch/p2_continuous-control/README.md

 ### Introduction

-For this project, the [Reacher] is used.  (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.
+For this project, the environment [Reacher] is used.  (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher).

 ![Trained Agent][image1]